 ADDENDUM added November 17, 2015 from comments I made to another poster on the AJC blog, “Get Schooled”:

 “I must point out to you that – regarding your son’s literature and history assignments online – the retention of facts and information is only the first step of knowledge and understanding.
-Answering the higher level questions such as ‘why’ and ‘what’ (not simply the lower level questions such as ‘who,’ ‘when,’ ‘where’), and seeing the interrelationships between ideas that manifest themselves in people and events, are the instructional gifts of the exceptional teacher who knows how to have all students interact within his/her classroom to foster intellectual growth of higher level thinking skills in his/her students, which they will be able to apply to situations in their own lives and in the world’s improvement.”
+Answering the higher level questions such as ‘why’ and ‘what’ (not simply the lower level questions such as ‘who,’ ‘when,’ ‘where’), and seeing the interrelationships between ideas which manifest themselves in people and events, are the instructional gifts of the exceptional teacher who knows how to have all students interact within his/her classroom to foster intellectual growth of higher level thinking skills in his/her students, which they will be able to apply to situations in their own lives and in the world’s improvement.”